Brother and Sister (2022 film): Plot

-A memorial service is being held for a kid named Jacob.
+A memorial service is being held for a boy named Jacob.
 There, Louis, Jacob's father, sees André Borkman, his brother-in-law.
 They have been estranged for over ten years, and this new encounter escalates into a physical confrontation.
 After being kicked out, André finds his wife Alice crying.
 Louis demands them to leave, threatening to call the police.

 Five years later, while driving to their daughter Alice's opening night of a play, (Note: More specifically, Pride and Prejudice.)
 Abel and his wife Marie-Louise stumble upon an ice road.
 There, a driver loses control of her car and hits a tree.
 While they try to help her, a truck nearby also loses control.
 In the ensuing accident, the girl dies while Alice's parents get severely injured.

 Before the play starts, Alice reads Louis' latest novel, in which he portrays her in a humiliating way.
 It is the second time this happened; on the first, she tried to stop the novel's publication, which aggravated her delicate relationship with Louis and led them to become estranged.
 Alice then performs the play.
-She later learns of the accident, goes to the hospital and meets her kid brother Fidèle.
+She later learns of the accident, goes to the hospital and meets her younger brother Fidèle.

-At countryside France, Louis is living with his wife Faunia.
+In the French countryside, Louis is living with his wife Faunia.
 After learning that his parents will die soon, Louis decides to come back to Lille — despite not seeing any of his relatives for the past five years.

 After visiting the hospital, he decides to stay at his parents' apartment.
 He writes Alice a letter and asks Fidèle to deliver it.

 On a rainy day, Alice encounters a fan, Lucia.
 Lucia is a Romanian immigrant, who lives on a shelter and has no job.
 Alice invites her for a drink and reveals why she hates Louis: years before, she was an established actress, and he was a struggling writer who often asked her for money.
 A novel he wrote eventually gained mainstream recognition.
 When the novel received an important prize, Alice started to realize that she hated her now financially independent and famous brother.
 Her husband, André, was a long-time friend of Louis.